-3.6.
-Correlation of resistant viral prevalence and time of sampling

 In the presence of an antiretroviral drugs, the virus that has drug resistant mutations to the drug can still replicate while the wild type virus cannot.
 In the course of time, the resistant virus explodes in the viral population leading to virologic failure and the wild type virus exists in low abundance (Delobel et al., 2011; Le et al., 2009; Li et al., 2011; Paredes et al., 2010; Simen et al., 2009).
 After the treatment interruption, the viral fitness of wild type virus is better than the virus with drug resistant mutations and thus the wild type virus replicates (Deeks et al., 2005; Paquet et al., 2011; Rosenbloom et al., 2012) and soon explodes where as resistant virus replication steadily decreases and persist as minor variants, even to undetectable level (Deeks et al., 2003; Metzner et al., 2011).

-For previous PMTCT exposed patients that had virologic failure, the median days of the last nevirapine exposure at the time of sampling was observed to be 172 days in patients who were predicted as resistant to the drug NVP and 674 days in patients who were predicted as sensitive to the drug NVP.
-This showed that the prediction of nevirapine resistance significantly (p-value <0.05) correlates with the time since nevirapine exposure.